clayton14/scene-2-uwmf/doc/Reference.md

 	scale the `Actor` down to half of its regular size.
 In this example, 1 pixel in the PNG sprite would become 0.25 map pixels in game.

+- tile unit — the relative unit used by UWMF.
+1 tile unit equals a certain number of map pixels.
+A BaseMap’s Tile Size (see below) determines the number of map pixels in 1 tile unit.

 ## Usable Textures

 [There are many different types of textures that can be used in Godot